 As we are on a virtual machine, thus no need to perform any manual partitioning, let the system handle it.
-What you have to do, is click on the Next button and accepting formatting of Virtual drive.
+What you have to do, is click on the Next button and accept the formatting of the Virtual drive.

-Wait for some time, while it copying system files to Virtual Drive click on the Next button to setup further things.
+Wait for some time, while copying system files to Virtual Drive click on the Next button to set up further things.

-Give some name to your computer to easily identify it on the network.
+Give some names to your computer to easily identify it on the network.
 Leave the rest of the things as it is.

 Set time as per your location.

-Set Default username, password and root password for your MX Linux.
+Set the Default username, password, and root password for your MX Linux.

 Finally, click on the Finish button.

-Now click on the Devices->Optical Drives and unselect MX Linux ISO image, this is necessary to prevent VirtualBox boot, again and again, using ISO image.
+Now click on the Devices->Optical Drives and unselect MX Linux ISO image, this is necessary to prevent VirtualBox booting, again and again, using the ISO image.

 Step 7: Login MX Linux